 The rise of the machines has well and truly started.
 Data from the International Federation of Robotics reveals that the pace of industrial automation is accelerating across much of the developed world with 74 installed industrial robots per 10,000 employees globally in 2016.
 By 2020, that increased to 113 across the manufacturing sector.
 Asia now has a robot density of 118 units per 10,000 workers and that figure is 114 and 103 in Europe and the Americas, respectively .
 China is one of the countries recording the highest growth levels in industrial automation but nowhere has a robot density like South Korea.

-In 2016, South Korea had 631 installed industrial robots per 10,000 employees.
-That is mainly due to the contiued installation of high volume robots in the electronics and manufacturing sectors.
-90 percent of Singapore's industrial robots are installed in its electronics industry and it comes second with a density of 488 per 10,000 employees.
-Germany and Japan are renowned for their automotive industries and they have density levels of just over 300 per 10,000 workers.
-Interestingly, Japan is one of the main players in industrial robotics, accounting for 52 percent of global supply.
+In 2019, South Korea had 855 installed industrial robots per 10,000 employees.
+That is mainly due to the contiued installation of high volume robots in the electronics and electric sectors.
+Germany and Japan are renowned for their automotive industries and they have density levels of just around 350 per 10,000 workers.
+Interestingly, Japan is one of the main players in industrial robotics, accounting for over half of the global supply.